4305 N Garfield St # 221 Midland, TX 79705

 Cleaning your dentures is an important part of your daily oral hygiene routine.
 It is important to maintain cleanliness to reduce the risk of plaque build-up, gum infections, and discoloration.
 Here are some steps to help you clean your dentures:

-3. Rinse the dentures thoroughly with warm water to make sure that you remove all of the cleanser.
+3. Rinse the dentures thoroughly with warm water to make sure that you remove all the cleanser.

 5. After soaking overnight, rinse your dentures again before putting them back in your mouth.

-Request a Denture Appointment
+Request an Appointment Today

 Get a confident smile with dentures at Michael C. Courter, D.D.S.
 Our dental office serves patients in Midland County, and the Permian Basin.
 Call Dr. Courter today for treatment at 432-287-9531 or schedule a dental consultation with him online.
 We look forward to seeing you at your next dental visit.